 This blog was prompted after I read this research paper.
-When you are a teacher of children diagnosed with ASD, you have a job to do, you are in a position with responsibility to carry out a task.
+When you are a teacher or parent of autistic children, you have a really important role in their lives, you are in a position with responsibility to carry out a task that can impact their wellbeing for life.
 How often do we question our ability to do this?
 I don’t mean write a lesson plan.
 I mean educate a child who processes the world differently to you.

-One of my strengths is being able to form a bond with the children I work with, this pays dividends everyday as we negotiate the barriers and hurdles a complex community throws at us.
-Some of this is because I share a number of characteristics students in my class display.
-I have to rehearse what I am going to say when interacting with others, I have to steel myself to attempt things I am unfamiliar with.
+One of the strengths of a great special needs teacher is being able to form a bond with all the children you work with, this pays dividends everyday as we negotiate the barriers and hurdles a complex sociaety that doesnt always understand or accept autistic people as they should.
+Navigating the rules each different community throws at us is difficult enough.
+It is possible to support our children by looking at how we interact with others, for example I have to rehearse what I am going to say when interacting with unfamiliar people, I have to steel myself to attempt things I am unfamiliar with.
 Other people’s reactions to situations are often a mystery to me, even people I know well.

 When choosing my approach and initiating the interaction I will look at how they appear, standing, sitting, what movements are they making.
 Who is around.
 What needs changing to manage the situation.
 This is all based on how well I know the student.

 What I have learned from my experiences is that facial expressions do not always relate the emotion they are generally linked with.
 We often put on a front, mask our feelings.
 My students do not always make eye-contact or look at your face when you are talking.
 So have likely never learned how to distinguish or mimic facial expressions, this is even before taking into account the motor and proprioceptive feedback issues that affect other children with autism.
 Farroni, Teresa et al (2007).